Low-Complexity ADMM-Based Multicast Beamforming in Cell-Free Massive MIMO Systems

 The SEA-ADMM algorithm for MMF and QoS multicast beamforming optimization is summarized in Algorithm \ref{alg1}.
 Note that $P_T$ represents the sum of the maximum transmit powers of all APs.

-A key benefit of the proposed algorithm is that it does not require a feasible initial solution to the original problems, unlike methods based on the SCA technique (prior state-of-the-art in multicast beamforming optimization).
-Finding a suitable low-complexity initialization can be particularly challenging as the total number of antennas and UEs increases.
-Examples of initialization algorithms and their effect on the convergence speed of SCA algorithms can be found in \cite{zhang2023ultra}.
+Unlike methods based on the SCA technique (the prior state-of-the-art in multicast beamforming optimization), a key benefit of the proposed algorithm is that it does not require a feasible initial solution to the original problems.
+This is shown in the initialization utilized in Algorithm \ref{alg1}.
+Finding a suitable low-complexity initialization can be particularly challenging for SCA-based algorithms as the total number of antennas and UEs increases.
+Examples of initialization algorithms and their effect on the convergence speed of SCA-based algorithms can be found in \cite{zhang2023ultra}.